Outdoor Projectors and Outdoor Movie Screens 2017

 Over the years I’ve been asked by countless people how to make your own DIY setup and I’ve broken it down into some really easy sections that explain exactly how.

-For Even More Fun With Some Other Great Backyard Ideas
+For Even More Fun With Some Other Outdoor Movie Theater Ideas

 Check out one of my guides: